 Trivia>>>>In 1996, a 400 ton rock broke loose from the face of the cliff behind the main falls and fell about 300 feet to the plunge pool below.
 The resulting wave was over 100 feet high and contained some small fragments of the shattered rock as it swept over a group of about 20 people in a post wedding party on the Benson Bridge.
 16 of them were taken to a local hospital but fortunately, no one was seriously injured.
 After that, the forest service banned everyone from hiking or climbing off trail under the main falls.

 >>>> Several people have ended their lives by leaping from the top of the main falls.

 >>>> In more than a century of people tossing coins from the Benson Bridge the accumulated mass filling the interstices between the rocks beneath the lower falls should be several feet deep.
 My children figured this out on their own and in the mid 80's made quite a haul.
 The early 90's rockfall has pretty much buried the coins but they are still there for future generations!

 Red TapeA "trail park pass" or equivalent is required at the summit parking lot.
 There is a supply of self-serve envelopes and a slot to make your "donation".
 No permits needed at the lower trailhead at Multnomah Falls Lodge.
 Also, no passes or permits are needed to park at the snow gate in winter.

 When To ClimbClimb any time of the year, but snowshoes may be needed on occasion in winter through about May.
-As of July 1, 2011, trails are mostly snow free with only a few drifts in the highest elevations.

 The trailhead at Multnomah Falls is at the same elevation and only 13 miles east of Troutdale so here is the NOAA link for that as well as the North Oregon Cascades forecast: Weather